 In most instances, shutdowns happen across an entire country.
 They could affect a particular city or part of the country, and to all or specific internet service providers.
 The above becomes easier in places where governments have de-facto control over digital infrastructure.

-Insights shared at the recent conference in Berlin point to the fact that shutdowns are part of broader repressive campaigns aimed at stifling the amount of information that leaves the country as State agents engage in, among others things, killings, arrests and searches.
+Insights shared at the recent conference in Berlin point to the fact that shutdowns are part of broader repressive campaigns aimed at stifling the amount of information that leaves the country as State agents engage in killings, arrests and searches and other atrocities.

 Besides, the communication blackout is exploited to hide atrocities and impede accountability.

-As documented by Amnesty International, horrors of this nature played out in internet shutdowns in Iran, Ethiopia, two countries that rank among repeated offenders on internet shutdowns.
+As documented by Amnesty International, horrors of this nature played out in internet shutdowns in Iran, Ethiopia, two countries that rank among repeat offenders of internet shutdowns.

 With internet shutdowns came the shoot-to-kill spree and arrests by security forces, silencing of relatives and friends of the victims.
 Very little information came out about what was happening within the country, and the blackout helped hide the identities of the perpetrators.